We will contact you shortly.

 Relationships are a very important aspect of our lives.
 A civil partnership provides a way of protecting each partner within a relationship both legally and financially while avoiding the traditions and religious connotations that are involved with marriages.

 A civil partnership will also give your relationship a legal status and certain rights which cannot be conferred through cohabitation.
-Call us today on 0121 817 2076 to speak with one of our expert solicitors or complete our online form and we will get back to you to discuss your rights and responsibilities in a civil partnership.
+Complete our online form and we will get back to you to discuss your rights and responsibilities in a civil partnership.

 When you and your partner have made the decision to enter into a civil partnership your first step is to decide where you are going to have your civil partnership ceremony.
 This must be done before you ‘give notice’ at a regional register office that you wish to register your relationship as a civil partnership.
 ‘Giving notice’ involves signing a legal statement that you intend to enter into a civil partnership.
 This must be done at least 29 days before your ceremony and the ceremony itself must be held within 12 months.